The Different Types of RVs for Rent in New Zealand

 Walking through a New Zealand campsite can feel like visiting a showroom of RV choices, from tiny vans to bus-sized luxury rigs.
 Choosing the wrong one to rent doesn't just mean bad nights’ sleep awaits — it can also affect where you're legally allowed to stay and how much you enjoy the drive.

-Whether you’re a first-timer or a seasoned motorhome traveller in NZ, knowing the difference between a Luton and a low profile recreational vehicle will help you book the right RV.
+Whether you’re a first-timer or a seasoned motorhome traveller in NZ, knowing the difference between a luton and a low-profile recreational vehicle will help you book the right RV.

 In this blog, we shed some light on the different kinds of rental motorhomes and campervans in New Zealand.
 We discuss the right number of berths for your group, the difference between premium and budget RVs, and the major trade-offs you’ll encounter.